ggordan/GutterColor/README.md

 ```
 * For help with either, view [this blog post by Wes Bos](http://wesbos.com/css-gutter-color-sublime-text/)

+## Fixing ImageMagick on OSX
+If you're experiencing issues with ImageMagick (installed via brew) when using GutterColor on OSX, follow these instructions to fix it.

+1. Uninstall IM with `brew uninstall imagemagick`
+2. Install again with a couple of options `brew install imagemagick --with-xz --with-font-config --with-little-cms --with-little-cms2`
+3. Check the location of `convert` with `type convert`
+4. Copy the location and edit the GutterColor/Settings - User `convert_path` to be the value of step 3.

 ## TODO

 * Add support for SASS/LESS variables